rhprasad0/GeoML_Hello_World/README.md

 (Future Ryan here, post AWS ML cert: this is not architected correctly!
 Oh well!)
 ![](images/interface_gif.gif)
-(Model accuracy was not a priority for this project - it was more of a race to deployment and having a working interface)
+(Model accuracy was not a priority for this project - it was more of a race to deployment and having a working interface) The endpoint was up for a week and was yanked.
+Serverless deployments are pretty cool from what I hear.

 Who actually reads this stuff?
 Any way I am flattered that you are here to begin with and you should totally add me on LinkedIn.
 I don't bite!
 I swear!